How To Get Rid Of Stretch Marks Fast?

 • Do regular skin massages with olive, castor, or coconut oils.

-• Use cosmetic camouflage (make-up) is available over-the-counter at pharmacies.
+• Cosmetic camouflage (makeup) is available over the counter at pharmacies.

 Warnings